Lecrapouille/gdcef/addons/gdcef/doc/architecture.md

 Inside the `gdcef` folder, two main classes deriving from `godot::Node` have been created to wrap the CEF C++ API to be usable from Godot scripts.
-Derived from Godot Nodes, it allows instances of these classes to be attached inside to scene graph like depicted by the following picture.
+Derived from Godot Nodes, it allows instances of these classes to be attached inside to the scene-graph as depicted by the following picture.

 ![CEFnode](scenegraph/cef.png)